 The rationale behind providing subsidies

 Public subsidies can be justified for a variety of reasons: some are political, others are economic, and some are based on socioeconomic development theory.
-According to development theory, some businesses require protection from outside competition to maximise domestic advantage.
+According to development theory, some businesses require protection from outside competition to maximize domestic advantage.

 A free market economy is technically devoid of subsidies; adding one turns it into a mixed economy.
 The value of subsidies and, by extension, the degree to which an economy should be mixed are topics of frequent discussion among economists and decision-makers.

 - Although an increased supply of commodities is one benefit of subsidies, a lack of supply is also a possibility.
-This is so that manufacturers won’t have to work as hard to fulfil a sudden increase in demand that can result from lower prices.
+This is so that manufacturers won’t have to work as hard to fulfill a sudden increase in demand that can result from lower prices.
 In the end, it may result in extremely strong demand, which raises prices.

 - Often, subsidies are efficient and beneficial.
 The situation would be different if the government released a report on how well it had used subsidies.
 This is due to the difficulty in measuring the effectiveness of subsidies.

 - How will the government raise money to support industry subsidies?
 Naturally, by levying larger taxes.
-Therefore, the general public and businesses are the ones who give the resources needed for the government to subsidise industry.
+Therefore, the general public and businesses are the ones who give the resources needed for the government to subsidize industry.

 From the standpoint of sustainable development, it is essential to address the negative externalities of subsidies while maintaining their market-correcting role and the policy space for development.
 This is because the world is becoming more interdependent.